uicperformance/minvec/README.md

 As mentioned before, if you make a precise prediction ("minor time difference, within 1%", "25% faster for k between 4 and 8"), a positive outcome is good evidence in support of your hypothesis.
 If it's a weak prediction ("takes longer", "more cache misses"), it's much more likely that to be coincidence.

+#### Consider *not* multi-threading

+For small problems, it can be much faster to not incur the overhead of launching multiple threads, and simply completing the work on a single thread.
+You could consider going with single-threaded readers for small problems.

+#### Consider keeping the threads alive

+Another approach that can be very fruitful for shorter jobs is not starting new threads every time, but instead waking up existing threads.
+In the template, we already use a barrier for synchronization.
+A similar barrier could be used by threads waiting for their next job.

 #### Improve Locking with a Writer in the mix

 The mutator thread performs transfers periodically, with a frequency that increases over the duration of a run.